stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/view/views/index.md

         - name: comment
           value: string
           description: Specifies a comment for the column
-      description: The columns of the view
+      description: The columns of the view (Required parameter for the views resource.)
     - name: comment
       value: string
       description: user comment associated to an object in the dictionary
     - name: query
       value: string
+      description: >-
-      description: Query used to create the view
+        Query used to create the view (Required parameter for the views resource.)
 ```
 </TabItem>
 </Tabs>